mariapenaa/manage-landingpage/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
 - See all testimonials in a horizontal slider
-- Receive an error message when the newsletter sign up `form` is submitted if:
-  - The `input` field is empty
-  - The email address is not formatted correctly

 ### 📷Screenshot

 - Desktop: